MIchaeladcock/michaeladcock.github.io/_posts/2020-10-01-THM-ultraTech-writeup.md

 <img src="/img/ultratech/0.png"/>
 <!--more-->
 <p>This box demonstrates how a command injection attack (OWASP TOP 10) from GET request that passes unsafe user supplied data and a misconfiguration security permission with Docker can lead to a complete system takeover. </p>
+You can access this box here <a href="https://tryhackme.com/room/ultratech1">tryhackme.com</a>
 <hr>

 <p>To start I’m gonna run a simple nmap scan against the host IP just on the top 1000 ports.   </p>